The 47 Great Wars

 The 47 Great Wars (四十七大戦, Shijūshichi Taisen) is a Japanese manga series written and illustrated by Hifumi.
 It was serialized on Earth Star Entertainment's Comic Earth Star website from September 2016 to June 2020.
 It was later transferred to Kodansha's Magazine Pocket website where it ran from August 2021 to April 2023.

+Premise

+The series is a battle royale centered around deities who are representations of Japan's 47 prefectures facing off each other in order to become the country's capital.